FloppyPete/ProjectRoadmapper/BOOTSTRAP.md

    - What are 3-5 major phases/milestones?
 8. ✅ Fill in PROJECT_ROADMAP.md with their answers
 9. ✅ Make initial git commit
+10. ✅ **Clean up this file (BOOTSTRAP.md) after completion:**
+    - **Option 1 (Recommended):** Archive to `docs/archive/` or `docs/archive/workflow-setup/` if directory exists
+    - **Option 2:** Delete BOOTSTRAP.md from project root (it's a one-time use file)
+    - Commit the cleanup with message: "Initialize ProjectRoadmapper workflow - cleanup BOOTSTRAP.md"

 **Important:** Handle everything automatically.
 User should not manually copy or archive files.
+Then clean up this file.

 ---